hirvaDhandhukia/registration-login-logout/README.md

-config.php - configure database\n
+config.php - configure database
-login.php - allows user to login\n
+login.php - allows user to login
-register.php - allows user to register\n
+register.php - allows user to register
-welcome.php - if user was able to login then redirect him to welocme page\n logout.php - allows user to logout
+welcome.php - if user was able to login then redirect him to welocme page logout.php - allows user to logout